 In this guide, you'll find a selection of Western Digital's best external hard drives – from the smaller, lower-priced, 1TB WD My Passport SSD, to the larger, and more expensive, WD My Passport 4TB hard drive.

-One thing that all of the external hard drives below have in common is that they are very good, and quick, at data transfer, and they're easy to use.
-Not sure which one is right for you?
-Jump to the what model should you buy section.
-And if you can't find what you're looking for here, don't miss our guide to the best external hard drives available right now.
-Or just go to our list of the best Black Friday external hard drive deals.
+One thing that all of the external hard drives below have in common is that they are quick at data transfer, and super easy to use.
+If you're not sure which one is right for you, jump to the what model should you buy section, which includes the difference between HDDs and SSDs.
+Looking for more brands to select from?
+Look at our guide to the best external hard drives available.